Looking for the best Camiguin Tourist Spots?!

 There are plenty of sheltered huts and seating areas around the edges of the pool where you can set down your belongings and jump in head first to cool off.
 The water in the springs is a vibrant turquoise color and irresistibly inviting!

-Sto Nino Cold Spring is set beneath Mt Hoibok Hibok which is surrounded by a dense coconut palm forest and beautiful gardens, creating the ultimate jungle vibes!
-It’s a great spot to hang out for an hour or so during your Camiguin trip.
+Sto Nino Cold Spring is set beneath Mt Hoibok Hibok, surrounded by a dense coconut palm forest and beautiful gardens, creating the ultimate jungle vibes!
+It’s a great spot to hang out for an hour or so during your visit.

-Taguines Lagoon is located in Mahinog which is approximately a 45-minute drive from the main tourist area of Mambajao.
+Located in Mahinog, it’s approximately a 45-minute drive from the main tourist area of Mambajao to reach Taguines Lagoon.

-There are a number of seafood restaurants and resorts dotted around the edges of Taguines Lagoon, perfect for a lunchtime meal or an overnight stay.
+There are a number of seafood restaurants and resorts dotted around the edges of the lagoon, perfect for a lunchtime meal or an overnight stay.